-If you’re considering a diving qualification, you might find it helpful to know how long it will take you to get certified.
+If you’re considering a scuba-diving qualification, you might find it helpful to know how long it will take you to get certified.
 Learn more about the requirements of the different PADI courses.

 A PADI certification is your licence for adventure.
-As well as making it possible for you to discover underwater worlds, PADI courses can help you to enter the dive industry professionally.
+As well as making it possible to discover underwater worlds, PADI courses can help you enter the scuba-diving industry professionally.

-Here is a breakdown of the core PADI courses and how long you can expect each of them to take.
+Below is a breakdown of the core PADI diving courses and how long you can expect each of them to take.

 PADI certification levels

 The courses are carefully structured in a progressive manner.
-From the entry-level PADI Open Water qualification, you can develop your skills step by step, until you reach the level of Master Scuba Diver, or embark on a PADI pro qualification.
+From the entry-level PADI Open Water qualification, you can develop your skills one at a time, until you reach the level of Master Scuba Diver, or embark on a PADI pro qualification.

 PADI Open Water

 The Open Water certification is for new divers.
-Giving a comprehensive introduction to the world of diving, this course covers the basics of safety, equipment, and diving techniques.
+Offering a comprehensive introduction to the world of diving, this course covers the basics of safety, equipment, and diving techniques.

 You can typically gain your Open Water qualification in three to four days.
 This course involves elements of theoretical study, practice dives in a pool or pool-like environment, and four dives in open water.